Fascist Restaurant Owner of RedHenLexington Kicks Press Secretary Out

 Sarah Huckabee Sanders was kicked out of the Red Hen Restaurant in Lexington, Virginia by a hate-filled owner — a Fascist Democrat.
+This is an example of what life will be like under the angry, hate-filled hard-left.
+If you disagree and you will pay.

 Someone has co-opted the restaurant’s website and sends anyone who clicks on it to an online Chinese motorcycle shop.
 But their Facebook pages are still up.